alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tech_Capabilities/Service/gRPC.md

 max_workers = 10
 server_port = 50051
 ```
-- **activate**: The gRPC server starts only when this value is set to `true`.
+- **activate**: The gRPC server will only start when this value is set to `true`.
-- **max_workers**: The maximum number of threads in the gRPC server thread pool, with a default of 10.
+- **max_workers**: TThe maximum number of threads in the gRPC server thread pool, with a default of 10.
 - **server_port**: The service port of the gRPC server, with a default of 50051.

-And then start the gRPC server:
+And then，proceed to start the gRPC server:
 ```python
 from agentuniverse.agent_serve.web.web_booster import start_web_server
 from agentuniverse.base.agentuniverse import AgentUniverse